berkaycanboga/thoughts/README.md

 values in the configuration assume alignment with the examples.
 Any deviations may require manual adjustments.

+### Fixing API Route Conflicts on Vercel

+If you're encountering issues with the `baseurl/[username]/[postId]` route and unexpected conflicts in the API path `/[username]/api/...` and didn't change or apply different API or any structure that may affect API, you need to keep current `vercel.json` file rewrite rule.
+This will change API route to `/api/` properly.

 ### Getting Started

 1. Copy the example files: